course-dprep/team-project-no-vs-code-team-12-1/README.md

 ## Research Reference
 - Agarwal, A.K., Pelullo, A.P. and Merchant, R.M., 2019.
 “Told”: the word most correlated to negative online hospital reviews.
 Journal of General Internal Medicine, 34, pp.1079-1080.
 - Anderson, M. and Magruder, J., 2012.
 Learning from the crowd: Regression discontinuity estimates of the effects of an online review database.
 The Economic Journal, 122(563), pp.957-989.
 - Arthur, J.R., Etzioni, D. and Schwartz, A.J., 2019.
-Characterizing extremely negative reviews of total joint arthroplasty practices and surgeons on yelp. com.
+Characterizing extremely negative reviews of total joint arthroplasty practices and surgeons on Yelp. com.
 Arthroplasty Today, 5(2), pp.216-220.
 - Baek, S., Suk, Y., Lee, H. and Ham, S., 2022.
 The influence of customer perception about food safety on the use of restaurant food delivery or takeout.
 Journal of the Korean Dietetic Association, 28(3), pp.182-194.
 - Fogel, J. and Zachariah, S., 2017.
-Intentions to use the yelp review website and purchase behavior after reading reviews.
-Journal of theoretical and applied electronic commerce research, 12(1), pp.53-67.
+Intentions to use the Yelp review website and purchase behavior after reading reviews.
+Journal of Theoretical and applied electronic commerce research, 12(1), pp.53-67.
 - Guerreiro, J. and Rita, P., 2020.
 How to predict explicit recommendations in online reviews using text mining and sentiment analysis.
 Journal of Hospitality and Tourism Management, 43, pp.269-272.
 - Jeffery, R.W., Baxter, J., McGuire, M. and Linde, J., 2006.
-Are fast food restaurants an environmental risk factor for obesity?.
+Are fast food restaurants an environmental risk factor for obesity?
 International Journal of Behavioral Nutrition and Physical Activity, 3, pp.1-6.
 - Jiménez, F.R. and Mendoza, N.A., 2013.
 Too popular to ignore: The influence of online reviews on purchase intentions of search and experience products.
 Journal of interactive marketing, 27(3), pp.226-235.
 - Lee, K., Ham, J., Yang, S.B. and Koo, C., 2018.
 Can you identify fake or authentic reviews?
-An fsQCA approach.
+A fsQCA approach.
 In Information and Communication Technologies in Tourism 2018: Proceedings of the International Conference in Jönköping, Sweden, January 24-26, 2018 (pp. 214-227).
 Springer International Publishing.
 - Luca, M., 2016.
 Reviews, reputation, and revenue: The case of Yelp. com.
 Com (March 15, 2016).
 Harvard Business School NOM Unit Working Paper, (12-016).
 - Nakayama, M. and Wan, Y., 2019.
 The cultural impact on social commerce: A sentiment analysis on Yelp ethnic restaurant reviews.
 Information & Management, 56(2), pp.271-279.
 - Pranata, I. and Susilo, W., 2016.
 Are the most popular users always trustworthy?
 The case of Yelp.
 Electronic Commerce Research and Applications, 20, pp.30-41.